Short-Term Disability Insurance for USPS Postal Employees

 Not Through USPS

 Workers should understand that the post office does not offer short-term disability insurance.
-The United States Postal Service provides generous employee benefits but does not make any type of income protection available.
+The United States Postal Service provides generous employee benefits but does not offer any type of income protection.

-However, you still have several options to buy coverage outside the post office and should weigh the pros and cons of individual versus group coverage.
+However, you still have several options to buy coverage outside the post office, so you should weigh the pros and cons of individual versus group coverage.

 Individual

-Individual short-term disability, not through employers such as the USPS, is more convenient because you do not have to go through a union or set up payroll deduction via LiteBlue and PostalEase systems.
+Individual short-term disability, obtained outside the USPS, is more convenient because you do not have to go through a union or set up payroll deduction via LiteBlue and PostalEase systems.

-However, it is more difficult to qualify for new coverage as an individual because the insurance company cannot pool risks.
+However, it is more difficult for an individual to qualify for new coverage because the insurance company cannot pool risks.
 Group coverage is often a better alternative when working in high-risk occupations requiring repetitive tasks such as sorting mail, maintaining vehicles, and delivering letters and packages.

 Therefore, following group policies might be easier to obtain because issuing companies see safety in large numbers.